hurwitzlab/stampede-template/README.md

 users to help describe all the command-line options to some tool they wish to integrate, then it saves us that much time.

-You can copy and existing "app.json" from another app and edit it by hand or paste it into the "Manual Edit" mode of the "JSON" tab in The Appetizer.
+You can copy an existing "app.json" from another app and edit it by hand or paste it into the "Manual Edit" mode of the "JSON" tab in The Appetizer.
 "Inputs" are assets (files/data) provided by the user which must be copied to the compute node before the job begins.
 "Parameters"